 Creating a shot list involves detailing each scene’s components, like camera angles, movements, and specific actions.

-This ensures nothing gets missed during production.
+This ensures that nothing gets missed during production.

 For example, in a car chase scene, your shot list might include wide shots to capture the action and close-ups to show the characters’ emotions.